awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day4.md

   - asserts a necessary connection between premises regardless of the result
   - an argument is _sound_ if the premise's are true and if it is a valid argument
 - _logically synthetic_: combines premises into a conclusion

+__What is the relationship between knowledge and power according to Bacon?__

+ <details><summary>Answer</summary>knowledge is power, allows us to gain control over nature and through things such as tools we can further this. emphasizes the practical utility of knowledge.</details>

+__What is Bacon's view of the use of the syllogism in science?__

+<details><summary>Answer</summary>Considered it to be inadequate for providing scientific evidence.
+No match for the subtlety of nature.
+Disconnected from reality.</details>

+__What does he say about axioms?__
+<details><summary>Answer</summary>Bit self evident or necessarily true, should be derived from careful observation rather than from generalized limited experience.
+Believed forming proper notions and axioms through true induction was the remedy to expel false ideas</details>

+__What is the difference between common induction and true induction__

+<details><summary>Answer</summary>Common induction is what most humans go through in their daily life.
+The example given in class being the cookie jar.
+Even though your mom slaps your hand that does not necessarily mean it will always happen (every house, parent, time, etc).
+True induction is much more rigorous, and involves testing more possibilities ensuring the truth is not generalized.</details>

+__What is Bacon's view of nature?__

+<details><summary>Answer</summary>Nature is a source of knowledge, and we can gain knowledge of its secrets through careful observation.
+This is the key for advancing human civilization.
+Nature can be manipulated and controlled through human intervention.
+It is something like a garden that should be cultivated and improved through human effort, to restore the garden of eaden.
+Nature is in constant motion, and is the product of god.</details>

+__What are the idols?
+Why are they important?
+(Describe all four by their titles and explain them)__

+<details><summary>Answer</summary>Idols of the tribe describes human nature, and the limitations of human perception and cognition.
+Meaning our senses do not perfectly mirror the world around us.
+The Idols of the cave are unique to the individual, arsing from personal experience.
+The cave representing the prejudices that come from the subjects background and experiences.
+The Idols of the marketplace are formed from the misuse and misunderstanding of human language within interaction.
+Words often betray their own purpose, highlighting the imperfections within language.
+The idols of the theater are false beliefs arising from our philosophical systems or traditional knowledge.
+These are preexisting theories or dogmas which make it harder to objectively view the world since we have our preexisting notion distorting our perception. </details>

 ****

 ## Galileo
+- __life__
+	- born 1564 in _Pisa_
+	- Studied mathematics at the University of Pisa
+	- constructed a telescope from observations of the moon
+	- died in 1642 in Arcetri (near Florance)
+- body possessing a shape, not nessicarily conjoined
+- tastes, colors, etc do not exist
+- found through our processing of perception
 - look at regimented rational method in order to learn basic principles
 - only seek to interpret sensory expirence sensory expirence
   - we can free ourselves from illusion by looking to the senses directly to gain knowledge
+- _primary_: mathematical in nature and are thought to be part of essential nature of physical bodies
+- _secondary_: subjective, in us
+__What are the specific primary and secondary qualities listed by Galileo?__

+<details><summary>Answer</summary>Primary qualities are properties of the body that exist independently from any observer.
+Characteristics such as figure, shape, motion. and spatio-temporal location are primary qualities.
+Secondary qualities are properties that produce sensations within observers.These are qualities such as taste, color, and sound.
+These would not exist with out bodies to perceive them</details>

+__What is the significance of holding this view for science?__

+<details><summary>Answer</summary>This would lead to an emphasis on quantitative properties by focusing on aspects such as size and shape.
+This would also lead to more objectivity within sciences since perception is not left to muddy the water.
+This will also separate subjective experience from scientific observation</details>

+__How does it differ from older views of the physical world like Aristotle?__

+<details><summary>Answer</summary>Galileo focused mainly on quantifiable properties that are measurable and mathematical.
+Whilst Aristotle took a more quantifiable approach using examples such as hot, cold, wet, etc. Gallielo additionally had a much larger emphasis on mathematical thinking, as opposed to Aristotle.
+Aristotle was more reliant on syllogistic logic and deductive reasoning than mathematical reasoning.</details>

+__How is it different than Bacons view?__

+<details><summary>Answer</summary>Galileo was more focused on measurable mathmatical thinking through primary qualities, whereas Bacon did not describe this difference.
+Bacon additionally aimed to provide a more comprehensive answer of the processes that we should engage in contrasted to Galileos approach was more heavily focused on the scientific applications.</details>

+__What argument does he give to try and justify distinction?__

+<details><summary>Answer</summary>He gives the argument that primary qualities are inseperable from the body, while secondary ones are not.
+Since we cannot concieve of a body without qualities such as size, shape, and spacial location they are to be considered primary qualities.
+We can also observe these through; persistence, universality, deducibility, explanatory power.</details>

+__What type of argument does he use to try and justify the fact that primary qualities are really in external bodies but secondary qualities are not?
+What is his primary argument?__

+<details><summary>Answer</summary>We cannot concieve of a body without these primary quantities, such as size, position or shape.
+Primary quantities also persist even when the object is not being percieved.
+These also universally apply to bodies, where secondary qualities may not.
+They can also be deduced through human logic as well as understanding.</details>

 ****